Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Qualitative Analysis: convergence and divergence of the studies

 Another ethical consideration highlighted by the well-being coaches was the importance of \textit{assessing risk and safeguarding} during well-being coaching.
 Coaches expressed that the robot would not be appropriate to be used with clinical patients experiencing severe distress (e.g. suicidal ideation).
 The discussion converged in the viewpoint that users of such a robot should be pre-screened by human practitioners for any warning signs, as a robot may not be able to assess these types of situations.

-\section{Qualitative Meta-Analysis: convergence and divergence of the studies}
+\section{Qualitative Analysis: convergence and divergence of the studies}

 The three studies presented in this paper converge and diverge in different themes defined with the TA.
+As all studies were part of an iterative design process, each study built on the conclusions of the previous ones.
+Due to the flexible and open nature of the study procedure, differences and convergences emerge between the feedback gathered from the stakeholders.
 In the next sections, we will examine the \emph{convergence} (i.e. similarities) and \emph{divergence} (i.e. differences between) study results, in order to highlight both complementary findings, as well as points of departure and the reasons for these departures \cite{timulak2014qualitative}.
 All themes and their occurrence across the studies are presented in Appendix \ref{app:codebook}.